 We believe this work is making a meaningful improvement to the lives of children and families across America.
-Congress and the federal government have a role to play in making sure smart investments are made that effectively address the needs of the community’s vulnerable children and their families.
+It is critical that Congress and the federal government continue to enable states to make smart investments that effectively address the needs of communities’ vulnerable children and their families.

 1. This report is based on Child Maltreatment 2015 and 2015 data made available by the National Data Archive on Child Abuse and Neglect (NDACAN), including the Adoption and Foster Care Analysis and Reporting System (AFCARS) and the National Child Abuse and Neglect Data System (NCANDS).